 How ‘fast’ are Faster Payments?

 Faster payments seemed to be slightly slower than with other banks.
 I carried out a test transfer IN to my new Tide account from NatWest and it took about an hour to come through.
 A similar transfer from NatWest -> Halifax was instant.
 I tried another NatWest -> Tide transfer on the off-chance it was just due to it being a new payee and it still look 56 minutes.
 Not a problem, just slightly slower than normal.
+I must confess I haven’t tried this since they switched to using ClearBank so this might have changed.

 I also tried a test transfer OUT from Tide -> NatWest and that was much faster, at around 10 minutes.
 Halifax -> NatWest was instant though.